Total Wipeout: The Sweeper (Series 1–2)

 The Sweeper involves the twelve remaining contestants standing on 10 ft podiums, over water, while a robotic arm with a long metal rod sweeps across the podiums in a circular motion.
 Before the Sweeper starts, Richard Hammond tells who is on what podium by naming the podiums from 1–12 in order.
 The contestants have to jump over it, with the arm getting faster and higher in random sections of every rotation.
 The game continues until a single player remains, but unlike the American version the winner does not receive a prize.
 The six contestants who are first to fall are eliminated; the rest move on to Dizzy Dummies.
 In Series 2 the rules were modified so that only the final five advanced instead of six (depending on the next challenge).
 Series 2 saw modified versions of The Sweeper, including "The Crusher" and the addition of Potato Sacks.
-Claire (Series 2, Episode 4 and Champion of Champions) is the only contestant who has come first in the Sweeper round twice.